Fuchsia Platform API evolution guidelines

 };

 There must be at least one API level between an API's deprecation and removal.
-It is perfectly fine, however, to deprecate an API at the same level that it was added.
 For example:

 // These are OK.